NVIDIA-AI-IOT/GreenMachine/README.md

 * stick (chopsticks and coffee stirrers)
 * bottle (water and drink Bottles)
 * wrapper (food and candy wrappers)

+*EnviroNet: Coming to a trash can near you!*

 ### Inference